-42. Retaliation is a serious disciplinary offence and will not be tolerated.
-Retaliation, threats or intimidation against any individual who has filed a complaint in good faith or has been named as a Respondent or witness in a complaint will not be tolerated and may result in corrective or disciplinary action up to and including dismissal or termination of the contract or volunteer appointment.
+- 41. Any employee, volunteer or contractor who violates this Policy is subject to disciplinary action or corrective action up to and including termination of employment. - 42.
+If a complaint is made in bad faith or for vexatious or malicious motives, corrective or disciplinary action may be taken against the Complainant. - 43.
+Retaliation threats or intimidation against any individual who has filed a complaint in good faith or has been named as a Respondent or witness in a complaint will not be tolerated and may result in corrective or disciplinary action up to and including dismissal or termination.